koromiko/JoggingClub/readme.md

+# JoggingClub

-# JoggingClub is an app that makes jog a fun experience, leads you to a better life.
+JoggingClub is a service that makes jog a fun experience.

+## Change log

+* Firebase embeded via Cocoapods (use ':complete' in Podfile)
+*